General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 3. Hygienic basics of classes:

-The influence of morning exercises on the student;
+The influence of morning exercises on the practitioner;

 4. Nutrition and daily routine of those involved;